andreamussap/Axway_Docs4All_Hackathon/doctheme/pages/apigateway/cassadmin/cassandra_architecture.md

         `native_transport_port` of `9042`
       - JMX monitoring on `localhost:7199`

-  - `ipA`, `ipB`, and `ipC` are placeholders for real host machines on your network.
-You can specify IP addresses or host names.
-  - You must have at least one designated seed node.
+{% include callout.html content="`ipA`, `ipB`, and `ipC` are placeholders for real host machines on your network.
+You can specify IP addresses or host names.<br/><br/>You must have at least one designated seed node.
 Seeds nodes are required at runtime when a node is added to the cluster.
-You can add more or change designation later.
-  - You can change the server-server port, but it must be the same across the cluster.
-  - For Cassandra administration, you must gain local access to the host machine (for example, using SSH) to perform administration tasks.
+You can add more or change designation later.<br/><br/>You can change the server-server port, but it must be the same across the cluster.<br/><br/>For Cassandra administration, you must gain local access to the host machine (for example, using SSH) to perform administration tasks.
-    This includes using `nodetool` to access the Cassandra cluster over JMX.
+  This includes using `nodetool` to access the Cassandra cluster over JMX." type="primary" %}

 ### <span class="api_gateway_variablesgateway">API Gateway</span> configuration